Department of Kinesiology

 The mission of the Department of Kinesiology is to:

-Students learn practical skills from experts in their fields, ensuring students develop the knowledge base needed to be a leader in the Kinesiology profession.
-The 47-credit major, combined with the choice from several minors and certificates, allows students to tailor their education to their specific career goals.
+Students learn practical skills from experts in their fields, ensuring students develop the knowledge base needed to be a leader in their chosen Kinesiology profession.
+The major offers 3 distinct emphases to prepare students for their intended career or graduate program.
+The Exercise Science Emphasis is a broad program of study that when combined with the choice from several minors and certificates, prepares students for careers in the exercise and health sciences, such as cardiac rehabilitation, exercise physiology, strength & conditioning, nutrition, sport & exercise psychology, and coaching .
+The Sport, Wellness, and Recreation Emphasis is designed for students interested in careers in the fields of Coaching, Health Promotion, Sport Management, and Recreation.
+For both the Exercise Science and Sport, Wellness and Recreation emphases.
 A required, flexible 6-credit internship program helps students build their resume while maintaining their current life-work responsibilities.
 The courses are delivered in both online and in-person modalities, providing students with the flexibility to meet their needs.

 The Physical Education Major - Health and Adaptive PE provides classroom education and practical experiences to prepare and license students to teach physical education, health education, and adapted physical education in K-12 schools.
 This major allows students to earn all three credentials within one comprehensive program.

 The Department of Kinesiology also supports the General Education program at UW-Whitewater.
-All students complete a required physical education class that supports life-long learning in the areas of personal health and fitness.
+All students complete a required health and physical activity courses supports life-long learning in the areas of personal health and fitness.

-Beyond the required course, students may choose to study health-related physical fitness, or participate in team, individual, and adventure sports and leisure-time activities.
+Beyond the required course, students may choose elective courses in health and physical activity to learn more study health-related physical fitness, or participate in team, individual, and adventure sports and leisure-time activities.

 These courses promote knowledge of sports and leisure activities, and stress the important benefits derived from regular participation in physical activity.
 Courses are available at both the introductory and intermediate levels for many sports, and are available to all students regardless of major.